Living in Seoul as a Digital Nomad: A Complete Guide

 Entertainment & Fitness

-As you probably guessed, socializing over coffee and dinner is perhaps one of the favorite Korean past-times.
-However, Koreans also love nature, so hiking in Seoul’s mountains, cycling through its beautiful parks or having picnics on the banks of the Han river are typical leisure activities.
+However, Koreans also love nature, so hiking in Seoul’s mountains, cycling through its beautiful parks, or having picnics on the banks of the Han River are typical leisure activities.

 Another must-try local thing is the Korean Spa or Jimjilbang.
 It involves different saunas, steam baths, and salt rooms…we love it!
-It is relaxing and healthy at the same time.
-And it is said to make you look younger.
+It is relaxing and healthy at the same time, and it is said to make you look younger.

 Surprisingly for me, Koreans are also partial to golf.
 While this is a rich men’s sport in Europe, many middle-class Koreans practice it.
 Although I was expected to play with several clients and business partners, I confess to having delegated the duty to others since it is not my kind of sport.